 Graduates will gain a solid foundation of the payroll functions within organizations and will be able to perform payroll functions for various organizations working with specific accounting systems and processes utilized in Canadian businesses.
 As well, graduates will provide valuable contributions to the interpersonal dynamics of an organization based on their knowledge of organizational planning and operations.

-A significant amount of group work may be required in this program.
-Individual students are expected to be full participants in, and contributors to, each group based project/assignment within the program coursework.
+A significant amount of group work is required in this program.
+Individual students are expected to be full participants in, and contributors to, each group based project/assignment within program coursework.

 Individual students who fail to meet this expectation, without documented extenuating circumstances, may receive a failing grade in the project/assignment.
 Guidelines will be provided outlining the requirements of group work by individual faculty members.
 Expectations will vary among faculty and students are expected to ask questions if they are not clear.